John White (ethnographer): Life

 White was employed by the government in positions where he came much into contact with the Māori people.
 Subsequently, he was gold commissioner at Coromandel, and was appointed official interpreter and agent for the purchase of lands; he succeeded in obtaining for the colonists the title to most of the land round Auckland.

-Later White became magistrate of Central Whanganui.
+White later became magistrate of Central Whanganui.
 He died during a visit to Auckland on 13 January 1891.